fu4303/storyhub/README.md

 ## Possible Additions in the Future

 - Enabling users to like stories that they find intriguing
-- Expand local authentication via passportjs to users of the application, not just demo users.
+- Expand local authentication via passportjs to true-users of the application, not just demo users.
 - Add more rich features to text editor such as images, and other forms of text formatting.

 ## Lessons Learned: